shizn/iot-hub-node-raspberrypi-getting-started/doc/iot-hub-raspberry-pi-kit-node-lesson1-deploy-blink-app.md

 Congratulations!
 You've successfully created the first sample application for Pi.

 ## Deploy and run the sample application
-### Install the Azure IoT Hub SDK on Pi
+### Install Node.js and NPM on Pi
-Install the Azure IoT Hub SDK on Pi by running the following command:
+Install Node.js and NPM on Pi by running the following command:

 ```bash
 gulp install-tools
 ```

-This task might take a few minutes to complete the first time you run it.
+This task might take 10 minutes to complete the first time you run it.

 ### Deploy and run the sample app
 Deploy and run the sample application by running the following command: